gbraekmans/enshure/doc/code/writing_modules.rst

 Open up an existing module and look around at how it works and what is used where.
 After reading a couple of more complex modules you should have enough information to start creating your own modules!

+The ``git_config`` module has a couple of interesting examples:

+- a ``verify_requirements`` function, for checking complex requirements
+- overriding the display functions so you can customize how the output is shown